 Building Controls Information

-Do I need permission for a loft conversion?
+Do I need Permission for a Loft Conversion?

 Building regulations

+If your loft conversion is intended for use as new accommodation, for example a bedroom, study or office then you will need to make a Building Regulations application.
 Building regulations are used to ensure that any building or alteration work meets the set standards for the design and construction of buildings, mainly to ensure the health and safety for those living in or around the building.
 They are also increasingly used to ensure that the building is energy efficient and that access to the building has been considered.
 Read more »

 Planning permission